CONGRATULATIONS TO

 |

-DR. BLAIR BIGHAM has built his career “thinking locally and acting globally”, bringing national platforms and international experience directly to bear on the needs, challenges and voices of his local community.
+This year's recipient of 2026 Agnes Macphail Award DR. BLAIR BIGHAM has built his career “thinking locally and acting globally”, bringing national platforms and international experience directly to bear on the needs, challenges and voices of his local community.
 An emergency and critical care physician at Sunnybrook Health Centre, educator and journalist, his work is deeply rooted in East Toronto and throughout the city.
 He has consistently focused on

 |